jonhadfield/easeprobe/docs/Manual.md

 # 2. Notification

-EaseProbe supports a variety of notifications.
+GuardianProbe supports a variety of notifications.
 The notifications are **Edge-Triggered**, this means that these notifications are triggered when the status changes.

 Each notification is identified by the delivery it supports (eg `slack`), a unique name (across all notifies in the configuration file) and (optionally) the notify specific parameters.